isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-brake-calipers/index.md

 Caliper brake painting is a cheaper and simpler alternative to change your car's color and differentiate it from thousands of other models on the road.
 The caliper paint should be tough enough to withstand high temperatures and harsh weather elements and road conditions while retaining their appearance over time. > See Also: > Removing rust from large metal objects

-##  s: Top 7 Best Paint for Brake Calipers in 2025
+## Top 7 Best Paint for Brake Calipers in 2025

 ###  [1.
 Dupli-Color BCP400 Single red Caliper Paint](https://www.amazon.com/dp/B000B6AF80/?tag=p-policy-20)